“Our meditations are

 his meditation gives him so much peace and the drug will disturb it.”

 People explore drugs for the same reasons they explore Kundalini and other spiritual pursuits.
-And I use Kundalini as a stand in for all such pursuits.
+And I use Kundalini as a stand in for all awakening experiences.
 So why do we take drugs?
-Why do we search for the spiritual path?
+Why do we pursue the awakening experience?

 Simply put, to reach for something out of reach.
 Call it higher consciousness.
+Awakening.
 Self-realization.
 Whatever.
-Some impulse keeps driving us to know more about what lies beyond the boundaries of our material world.
+Some impulse drives us to know more about what lies beyond the boundaries of our material world.
 Intuitively, we know we cannot accomplish this without stopping the mind.
 And that’s why we turn to drugs — because they stop the mind.
 They put the day on hold.
-Our frustrations, our disappointments, our shames, our guilts, our regrets stopped by a puff of smoke, by swallowing a tablet, by sniffing a line.
+Our frustrations, our disappointments, our shames, our guilts, our regrets stopped by a puff of smoke, by swallowing a tablet, by sniffing a line, pumping liquid into a vein.

 Drugs provide us with a blank canvas.
 They let our curiosity run wild.
 Most of the time we don’t know where our curiosity will lead us; we just go forward, confident there is something out there and we will find it.
 So what’s the difference between drugs and Kundalini?
 Do they somehow lead to the same place?